Adirondack Nationals Car ShowVroom!

 Boating locals and beach bum tourists waved to the ship, which replied with a blow of the horn.
 Our captain informed us that steamboats are known for being able to play songs, and though I had my skepticisms, was surprised when the ship produced music.
 For two minutes, the ship’s whistles beautifully sang “At the Codfish Ball,” which had young and young at heart dancing on the main deck.
 It certainly is one of the more placid and quaint experiences on Lake George.

 A REAL LOG CABIN

-After docking I returned to rental car and drove no more than five minutes to Lincoln Log Colony for a quick check-in.
+After docking, I returned to the rental car and drove no more than five minutes to Lincoln Log Colony for a quick check-in.
 To my delight, my room was a complete cottage!
 Walking inside, I marveled at the living room, kitchen, bathroom, and two bedrooms, all surrounded by wooden log walls.
-I had never been in a log cabin before, and could understand the reason for their fascination in our culture.
+I had never been in a log cabin before and could understand the reason for their fascination in our culture.
 Cozy and comfortable would be the two words that best describe this experience.